jsryu21/bdcs-assignment1/README.md

 ## Dataset
 * Skin segmentation (http://archive.ics.uci.edu/ml/datasets/Skin+Segmentation)
 * You <b>must</b> use this dataset for input.
+* I already added the dataset to datset/Skin_NonSkin.txt

 ## How to run?
 * Add the input file to hdfs